nsobczak/Space-Cat-Hotel/README.md

 ## Game logic

 ### Setup
-Game should start with 1 mine on earth and a given number of Harvester worker working there.
+Game starts with 1 mine and a given number of Harvester worker working there.
 Fixed by the level:
 - Time limit
 - Number max of harvester workers